Leafwing-Studios/fop-rules/docs/rules/conditions/ailments.md

 ## Frightened

-You have disadvantage on all special attacks.
+You have disadvantage on all attacks against the source of your fear.
 You cannot willingly move closer to the source of your fear if you know where it is.
 If a different source applies frightened to you, the object of your fear changes to the most recent source.

 ## Hapless